-Often when there is no severe pain associated with our dental emergency, we tend to leave it and wait for a more convenient time to seek dental care.
-What we don’t realize that postponing the treatment may cause more damage and severe pain when least expecting.
+When there is no severe pain associated with our dental emergency, we tend to leave it and wait for a more convenient time to seek dental care.
+What we don’t realize is that postponing the treatment may cause more damage and severe pain when least expected.

 Signs of a